phreeza/manuscript_axon_potentials/doc/manuscript.md

 the model (purple traces).
 The main deviation between model and data lies in a slightly diminished amplitude of the oscillation at the most central electrode sites.
-Because the phase shift in the central region is mainly determined by the conduction velocity, this might be due to the model being unable to track a slightly changing conduction velocity in the nucleus.
+Because the phase shift in the central region is mainly determined by the conduction velocity, this might be due to a slightly changing conduction velocity in the nucleus.
 A diminished amplitude in the model fit could reflect an inability to exactly match the phase progression.
 Another possible explanation is that the additional amplitude